 We derive a significant portion of our revenue from a limited number of ODMs who build products on behalf of a limited number of OEMs and from a limited number of OEMs to whom we ship directly.
 We anticipate that this customer concentration will continue for the foreseeable future.
-In fiscal year 2015, sales directly and through our logistics providers to our five largest customers collectively accounted for approximately 64% of our total revenue, and sales to our ten largest customers collectively accounted for approximately 74% of our total revenue.
-For the three months ended October 31, 2015, sales directly and through our logistics providers to our five largest customers collectively accounted for approximately 54% of our total revenue, and sales to our ten largest customers collectively accounted for approximately 71% of our total revenue.
-For the nine months ended October 31, 2015, sales directly and through our logistics providers to our five largest customers collectively accounted for approximately 57% of our total revenue, and sales to our ten largest customers collectively accounted for approximately 71% of our total revenue.
-In fiscal year 2015, sales to our largest ODM customer accounted for approximately 32% of our total revenue.
-For the three months ended October 31, 2015, sales to our largest ODM customer accounted for approximately 21% of our total revenue.
-For the nine months ended October 31, 2015, sales to our largest ODM customer accounted for approximately 22% of our total revenue.
+In fiscal years 2016, 2015 and 2014, sales directly and through our logistics providers to our five largest ODM and OEM customers collectively accounted for approximately 56%, 64% and 55% of our total revenues, respectively.
+In fiscal years 2016, 2015 and 2014, sales to our ten largest ODM and OEM customers collectively accounted for approximately 69%, 74% and 67% of our total revenues, respectively.
+For the three months ended April 30, 2016, sales directly and through our logistics providers to our five and ten largest ODM and OEM customers collectively accounted for approximately 50% and 64% of our total revenues, respectively.
+In fiscal years 2016, 2015 and 2014, sales to our largest ODM customer accounted for approximately 21%, 32% and 29% of our total revenues, respectively.
+For the three months ended April 30, 2016, sales to our single largest ODM customer accounted for approximately 6% of our total revenues.
 This ODM customer builds products for several OEM customers as well as for its own brand.
 We believe that our operating results for the foreseeable future will continue to depend on sales to a relatively small number of customers and end-customers.
 In the future, these customers may decide not to purchase our SoC solutions at all, may purchase fewer solutions than they did in the past or may alter their purchasing patterns.
 As substantially all of our sales to date have been made on a purchase order basis, these customers may cancel, change or delay product purchase commitments with little or no notice to us and without penalty and may make our revenue volatile from period to period.
 For example, our largest OEM end customer in fiscal year 2011, Eastman Kodak Company, or Kodak, closed its camera division in January 2012.
-Similarly, we anticipate that higher than normal customer inventory levels in the wearable sports camera market as of September 30, 2015 will significantly impact our revenues in the fiscal quarter ending January 31, 2016, and possibly the fiscal quarter ending April 30, 2016.
+Similarly, we anticipate that, as a result of higher than normal inventory levels at a major end customer in the wearable sports camera market, our revenues in fiscal year 2017 and, in particular, the first half of the fiscal year, will be significantly and adversely impacted.
 The loss of a significant customer, or substantial reduction in purchases by a significant customer, could happen again at any time and without notice, and such loss would likely harm our financial condition and results of operations.